-- 1. NOTICE THE INCIDENT - Be aware of comments and behaviors from others that would indicate they were intent on having sexual intercourse even if the partner was unwilling. - Notice if someone is getting ready to have sexual intercourse with a partner who is incapacitated. - 2.
-INTERPRET THE INCIDENT AS EMERGENCY - By emergency we mean a situation wherein there is risk of sexual or domestic violence occurring in the near future. - For example, if you're at a party and you see someone stumbling as they're being led into a different room, this is a risky and potentially emergency situation. - 3.
-ASSUME RESPONSIBILITY FOR INTERVENING - It has been found that often, people believe that someone else will help in a situation where there are many people around.
-However, it is important to realize that others may also be thinking the same thing. - If you're unsure if you should do something, ask a friend what they think it might be the case that they've been thinking the same thing.
+- It has been found that often, people believe that someone else will help in a situation where there are many people around.
+However, it is important to realize that others may also be thinking the same thing. - If you are unsure if you should do something, ask a friend what they think it might be the case that they've been thinking the same thing.